NRNA NCC of USA YOUTH LEADERSHIP SCHOLARSHIP AWARD

 This award has been established with an intention to equip young leaders with tools and vision that will encourage transformative leadership and active community engagement. $1000 will be awarded to 4 individual recipients from 4 regions of USA during the academic year (non - renewable) as a support towards attaining their academic goal.

 A youth Diaspora role for Nation Building has been highlighted in the 14th point declaration of the 8th NRN Global Conference and IGA held in Kathmandu, Nepal on Oct 2017.
 Leaders of the Nepali Diaspora have been advocating for skills, technologies, and knowledge acquired by youths from abroad and suggest these competencies should be transferred and be utilized for the development of Nepal.
 According to the report published by the Institute of International Education, around 10,000 (both undergraduate and graduate) Nepali students with F1 immigrant legal status, have arrived in the USA every year, for the past 10 years.Similarly, the number of Nepali immigrants who are Permanent Residents, and who are second generation Nepali Americans attending universities, has increased significantly.
-There are more than 50 Nepali Students Association in various universities across the United States that represents Nepal and promote Nepali culture and its diversity among the community.
+There are more than 50 Nepali Students Association in various universities across the US that represents Nepal and promote Nepali culture and its diversity among the community.
 Active Nepali student leaders who are engaged in such leadership platform have a difficult time balancing their college education, jobs, and social activities.
 Under these circumstances, the chances of developing leadership skills and purpose of getting a college education are highly limited.
-Due to the minimum emphasis made by tapping these potentials of youths around the universities in the United States, it is our major focus to provide them the tools and platforms for their leadership growth in that way we inspire them for active social service and leadership roles when they graduate from their colleges and universities.This project encourages student leadership and provides them support to attain their academic goals.
+That's why it is our major focus to provide them the tools and platforms for their growth in that way we inspire them for active social service and leadership roles when they graduate from their colleges and universities.This project encourages student leadership and provides them support to attain their academic goals.

 “Art of communication is the language of the leadership” - James Humes.

 As we embark upon this project, our guiding principle is that a program like this will provide an opportunity for NRNA to develop relationships with student communities across universities in the United States.
 Once we hold the grip, we coach them more about NRNA movement that way when they meet the eligibility criteria later, they are well-prepared to lead the community then.
-Moreover, the social, technical and intellectual expertise they hold can be utilized for the welfare of the organization, our diaspora, and Nepal.We should equip young student leaders with the tools and insights that will encourage transformative leadership and active community engagement for the betterment of the future.
+Moreover, the social, technical and intellectual expertise they hold can be utilized for the welfare of the organization, our diaspora, and Nepal.We strive to equip young student leaders with the tools and insights that will encourage transformative leadership and active community engagement.

 The Youth Leadership Scholarship will be awarded to college and university students of Nepali origin who exhibits outstanding leadership abilities through community service.
 This award is a $1000 cash award which is non-renewable for 4 individual recipients from 4 regions of USA during the academic year.